SSWConsulting/SSW.Rules.Content/rules/do-you-know-rules-are-made-for-the-guidance-of-wise-men-and-the-obedience-of-fools/rule.md

 created: 2009-02-28T09:44:50.000Z
 archivedreason: null
 guid: 7b3f3fcc-e34e-43f8-beb7-394af6665f21

 ---

 **Standards should \*not\* be followed blindly.
 Aim for continual improvement.**

 Whenever you're doing something more than once there should be a clear procedure.
 We call them “standards” or “rules”.
 That means that there should be lots of standards.

-But there are pros and cons to having standards.
+But there are pros and cons to having standards:

 <!--endintro-->